-The Volta Grande Project is located in Pará State, approximately 65 kilometres south-east of the city of Altamira.
-Altamira is a major regional centre with a population of 100,000 and is serviced by a local airport and the Trans-Amazonian Highway.
+The Volta Grande Gold Project is located in Pará State, approximately 49 kilometres south-east of the city of Altamira.
+The Volta Grande Gold Project is accessible from both road and river.
+Altamira is a major regional center with a population of 150,000 and is serviced by a local airport and the Trans-Amazonian Highway.
 Altamira acts as the service center for many large industrial projects in the region.